HCRG Care Group: Kent

 Community services in part of Kent, previously provided by Kent Community Health NHS Foundation Trust, were transferred to Virgin Care by Swale CCG and Dartford, Gravesham and Swanley CCG in January 2016 in a contract worth £18 million a year for the seven years from April 2016, with an option to extend by a further three years.

+During 2025 Kent and Medway ICB undertook a public procurement of community services.
+The contract was awarded to Kent Community Health NHS Foundation Trust as lead provider in a partnership between themselves, HCRG Care Group and Medway Community Healthcare.
+HCRG Care Group is sub-contracted for this contract and, as part of this, continues to be the main provider of services in Dartford, Gravesham, Swanley and Swale.
+The contract will run for at least five years with an option to extend by up to three years.

 Slough

 Slough Borough Council awarded HCRG Care Group a contract to deliver its public health services for children and families in 2024.
 The contract length and value were not stated.

+Wiltshire

+The company was commissioned by Wiltshire Council in 2016 to provide health services for infants and children aged 0 to 19, as well as support for mothers aged 19 and under, and parenting programmes.
+In 2023, the contract was renewed until at least 2029.